 S. Grassi, A. Piattelli, L. C. de Figueiredo, M. Feres, L. de Melo, G. Iezzi, et al., “Histologic evaluation of early human bone response to different implant surfaces,” J Periodontol, vol. 77, no. 10, pp. 1736-1743, Oct 2006.
 [Online].
 Available: Histologic evaluation of early human bone response to different implant surfaces

-J. E. Ellingsen, C. B. Johansson, A. Wennerberg, and A. Holmén, “Improved retention and bone-to-implant contact with fluoride-modified titanium implants," International Journal of Oral & Maxillofacial Implants, vol. 19, 2004.
+J. E. Ellingsen, C. B. Johansson, A. Wennerberg, and A. Holmén, “Improved retention and bone-to-implant contact with fluoride-modified titanium implants,” Int J Oral Maxillofac Implants, vol. 19, no. 5, Sep-Oct 2004.

 M. Rubianto, “Biokompatibilitas bahan allograft (human bone powder) dibandingkan dengan bahan alloplast (hydroxylapatite),” Kumpulan naskah Temu Ilmiah Nasional I (TIMNAS I) FKG UNAIR, pp. 507-9, 1998.

 C. Telli, A. Serper, A. L. Dogan, and D. Guc, “Evaluation of the cytotoxicity of calcium phosphate root canal sealers by MTT assay,” J Endodontics, vol. 25, no. 2, pp. 811-813, Dec 1999.
 [Online].
 Available: https://doi.org/10.1016/S0099-2399(99)80303-3